2019 Indy 500 and Midget Madness Blog

 For 100 of the 200 laps it was follow the leader.
 Nothing special, but then again rarely is any sporting contest remembered for the first half of play.
 So some left and some stayed.
 We knew there was no urgency to get out of Lot 1B quickly as Kokomo had already cancelled earlier this morning at 10.00am.
 The weather forecasters had got it totally and utterly wrong in Indianapolis.
 Elsewhere yes it rained, but over the Indianapolis Speedway the streets and racetrack remarkably remained bone dry.
 Hence the reason 90% of the spectators were burnt to a crisp.

-Like Brown’s cows the GST folk wandered back to the van to re-hydrate, but it had been moved.
+Like Brown’s cows the GST folk wandered back to the van at race end to re-hydrate, but it had been moved.
 To right up at the front row of Lot 1B on Georgetown Road.
 We were perfectly positioned to watch the passing parade of what must have been 200,000 people walking up Georgetown Road to see if they could remember where they left their cars.
 It was a most entertaining two hours indeed.

 Dinner was at the Claddagh Irish Pub on Meridian.
 But the entertainment